 (l) as to any other matter that the Governor thinks necessary for safeguarding persons and the public interest in relation to gasfitting,

-and in this subsection, “specified” means specified in the regulation in relation to which the term is used.
+and in this subsection, specified means specified in the regulation in relation to which the term is used.

 (4) The Director shall cause to be maintained a register of the persons who are for the time being the holder of a certificate, permit or authorisation under regulations made pursuant to this section, and the register shall contain such particulars as are prescribed.